How to Quickly Achieve Chart Clarity, Not Chart Disparity in Today’s World of Category Management

 The below three images and explanations, show how you can clean things up and get your point across with even more chart clarity:

 Here is a great example of what bad looks like…

 This chart is trying to communicate many things about something.
-You can see an overly complicated mess of a chart, that the creator has lovingly made and whom is desperate to communicate many things, when only one insight is really needed.
+You can see an overly complicated mess of a chart, that the creator has lovingly made and whom is desperate to communicate many things, when you really need only one insight.
 To much data, data that is too old, plus a host of unnecessary formatting.
 The audience will get lost almost immediately, no matter how great the explanation is.
 Let’s remove many of the elements and see how it improves.

 Here is the same data, simplified, minus some ‘noise’…

 Better, but, what is the key message that needs to be taken away?

 It is better, many of the unnecessary elements are gone, including the data table (why show the same data twice?).
 The different chart types have been removed, we no longer have bars, lines and area charts all within the same graph.
 The title is still an issues, it is basically just telling us what the chart is showing, we can already see that, so it’s a waste.

 Lets try again, same data and with a title that isn’t just saying what the chart is…